loganmimaroglu/cs326-final-vav/docs/milestone1.md

 ### Logan Mimaroglu

-I was responsible for the creation of the `dashboard.html` and `index.html` files.
+I was responsible for the creation of the `dashboard.html` and `index.html` files as well as there corresponding JavaScript files, `dashboard.js` and `login.js`.
+I also created a the CSS styling `mystyle.css`.
 I worked with the rest of the team to create the Wireframe for the website.

 ### Stephen Lee